Diergaarde Blijdorp: Breeding programs

 Diergaarde Blijdorp participates in about 70 breeding programs and studbooks, and coordinates a number of these, including the international breeding program for red pandas, EEPs for Asian elephant, Komodo dragon, red-crowned and Siberian crane, Visayan warty pig and Egyptian tortoise, and the ESB (European Studbook) for the crowned pigeons.

 Botanical garden

 Blijdorp also houses a botanical garden and manages both the Dutch National Bromelia Collection and the Dutch National Primula Collection.

 Oceanium

 The Oceanium is an aquarium that opened in the zoo in 2001.
 The Oceanium lies in the expansion area of the zoo, which includes a new entrance and parking area, and was the biggest project to date for the zoo.
-The area around the Oceanium is home to projects depicting the Americas.
+The area around the Oceanium was home to projects depicting the Americas.
+However since 2020, Blijdorp wanted to designate this area to tropical Africa.